kindrix/pl-basic-toolkit/README.md

 The worlds.py generates the possible worlds given the alphabet of the language.

 The ttable.py builds the truth table given a parse tree and the set of possible worlds.

+The starter.py file is just there to demonstrate how the other modules are to be used.

 Note: The wff.py is redundant as its functionlaity is covered by parser.py.